paulocheque/django-dynamic-fixture/docs/source/ddf.rst

     instance = G(MyModel)
     # The same as:
     # instance = get(MyModel)
-    print instance.id # this will print the ID, indicating the instance was saved print instance.some_field # this will print the auto generated data
+    assert instance.id is not None # indicating the instance was saved assert instance.some_field is not None

 This facilitates writing tests and it hides all dummy data that polutes the source code.
 But all important data of the test must be explicitily defined::

     instance = G(MyModel, my_field=123, another_field='abc')
-    print instance.my_field # this will print 123
+    assert instance.my_field == 123
-    print instance.another_field # this will print 'abc'
+    assert instance.another_field == 'abc'

 Important details: